-About the kubeconfig File
+About the Kubeconfig File

-This kubeconfig file and its contents are specific to the cluster you are viewing.
-It can be downloaded from the cluster view in Rancher.
 You will need a separate kubeconfig file for each cluster that you have access to in Rancher.

 After you download the kubeconfig file, you will be able to use the kubeconfig file and its Kubernetes contexts to access your downstream cluster.

 If the cluster is not an RKE cluster, the kubeconfig file allows you to access the cluster in only one way: it lets you be authenticated with the Rancher server, then Rancher allows you to run kubectl commands on the cluster.

 For RKE clusters, the kubeconfig file allows you to be authenticated in two ways: